-Enjoy endless opportunities for fun in and near Minneapolis Northwest.
-We understand that sometimes you don't want to spend a lot of money while on vacation so we're here to help.
+Enjoy endless opportunities for fun in and around Minneapolis Northwest.
+We understand that sometimes you don't want to spend a lot of money while on vacation, so we're here to help.
 We've put a list together of 50 FREE things to do in Minneapolis Northwest and the Twin Cities.
-From zoos, to nature, to museums, we have something for you.
+From zoos, to nature, to museums, we have something for you!

-3. Snap some pics and enjoy the beautiful and mind-boggling 3D chalk murals at Chalkfest at Arbor Lakes!
+3. Snap pics and enjoy the beautiful and mind-boggling 3D chalk murals at Chalkfest at Arbor Lakes.

-6. Walk across the Mississippi River at Mississippi Gateway Regional Park.
+6. Walk, run, bike, or stroll across the Mississippi River at Mississippi Gateway Regional Park.
+The 12-foot-wide walkway has excellent views.

-7. Venture into the Minneapolis Sculpture Garden where you can take your picture with the iconic cherry and spoon.
+7. Venture into the Minneapolis Sculpture Garden where admission is always free, and you can take your picture with the iconic cherry and spoon.

 8. Go fishing at Fish Lake Regional Park – by land or bring your own boat.

-12. View stunning artwork by 20th-century American artists at the Weisman Art Museum.
+12. View stunning artwork by 20th-century American artists at the Weisman Art Museum at the University of Minnesota.
+Admission is free.

-14. Attend one of the largest civic jazz festivals in the Upper Midwest – the Twin Cities Jazz Festival!
+14. Attend one of the largest jazz festivals in the Upper Midwest – the Twin Cities Jazz Festival!
+This year features a special four-day virtual concert, and all streamed concerts are free.
+Expect a rousing in-person event next year.

-15. Walk around the Mall of America and be amazed by how big it is.
-Shop until you drop at the more than 500 stores and don't forget to enjoy the wide variety of restaurants and attractions!
+15. Walk around the Mall of America and do some people-watching.
+Shop until you drop at more than 500 stores, and enjoy the wide variety of restaurants and attractions.
+Parking and entering the mall is free year round.

-18. Walk around Minnehaha Falls Regional Park - 193 acres with a 53-foot waterfall, limestone bluffs and river overlooks.
+18. Walk around Minnehaha Falls Regional Park – 193 acres with a 53-foot waterfall, limestone bluffs, and river overlooks.
+This park is beautiful in every season, even in winter when the falls are frozen!

-19. Go birding at Palmer Lake in Brooklyn Center where you can see many native and migratory birds.
+19. Grab your binoculars and go birding at Palmer Lake in Brooklyn Center where you can see many native and migratory birds.

 20. The Minnesota Children's Museum has FREE admission on the third Sunday of the month.

-21. Explore the tropics and meet exotic animals from around the world at Como Zoo & Conservatory.
+21. Explore the tropics and meet exotic animals from around the world at the free Como Zoo & Conservatory.

 23. Grab some friends and blankets and watch a movie in the park.
 Choose from a variety of fun family friendly films under the stars during Brooklyn Center's Entertainment in the Park, Movies in the Park in Brooklyn Park and Music & Movies in the Park in Osseo.